ceph/ceph-medic/docs/source/index.rst

    Shaman repos are only available for 2 weeks before they are automatically deleted.
    However, there should always be a repo available for the master branch of ``ceph-medic``.

-``ceph-medic`` has dependancies on packages found in EPEL, so EPEL will need to be enabled.
+``ceph-medic`` has dependencies on packages found in EPEL, so EPEL will need to be enabled.
 There is also a dependancy on ``python-tambo`` which is not available in EPEL.

 Follow these steps to install a centos 7 repo from shaman.ceph.com: